Course Case Studies

 Medical History

 Patient A has been hospitalized five times during the previous 30 months.
 Most recently, he was discharged five weeks ago following treatment for bleeding esophageal varices.
-He has a 44-year history of cigarette smoking (one pack per day), was diagnosed five years ago with alcoholic cirrhosis, and currently drinks an unknown amount to liquor daily.
+He has a 44-year history of cigarette smoking (one pack per day), was diagnosed five years ago with alcoholic cirrhosis, and currently drinks an unknown amount of liquor daily.
 He previously reported drinking 6 to 12 beers per day for many years.

 On previous admissions, Patient A has been treated for acute pancreatitis twice, alcohol withdrawal seizures, delirium tremens, ascites, coagulopathy, esophageal varices, peptic ulcer disease, anemia, and gastritis, all of which were determined to be related to his alcohol use.
 Medications at last discharge included: